Coconut Chicken Curry with Potatoes (made without paste!)

 - 1/4 cup plain whole milk yogurt

-- Heat a large non-stick sauté pan over medium-high heat and add the coconut oil.
+- Heat a large non-stick sauté pan over medium-high heat and add the oil.
 Once hot, add the whole cumin seeds, cinnamon stick, and cardamom pods, if using.
 Let these spices splutter and immediately add the onions.
 Sauté until lightly browned, about 7-8 minutes.
+If needed, deglaze the pan with 1-2 tbsp of water and allow the water to evaporate.

 - Add the garlic and ginger and cook for 30 seconds or until the raw smell disappears.
 Add the green chili pepper, tomatoes and sauté for 2-3 minutes until the tomatoes become soft.
 Add the potato, green bell pepper, spice powders (coriander, cumin, turmeric, black pepper, and red chili flakes) and salt and stir.